 3. A Dense Bush is a Good Bush

 Listen, if you’re on a public track, the rest of the world only want to see humpbacks in the ocean.
-If you’re into an audience, there are plenty of places you can go to source one.
+If you’re into an audience, there are plenty of places you can go to source a consenting one.
 But outside, there needs to be respect for other people, and children, too.

-Make sure you’re hidden from the public eye, and have a code word should someone notice a face peeping through the trees.
+When you’re having sex in the bush, make sure you’re hidden from the public eye, and have a code word should someone notice a face peeping through the trees.
 Indecent exposure is punishable by law for good reason.

 4. Protect Yourself And The Environment